WHOI-ITP/ITP-MATLAB/README.md

 <img src='https://github.com/WHOI-ITP/ITP-MATLAB/raw/master/resources/temperature_400m.PNG' height='400'/>

 ## Installation
+#### Requirements
+ITP-MATLAB depends on a free, 3rd party open-source package called **Mksqlite**.
+The **TEOS-10 Gibbs Seawater Toolbox** is required for calculating derived values (e.g. density, potential temperature, etc), but it is not strictly required to query the database.
+However without it, you will be limited to accessing a profile's pressure, in-situ temperature, and practical salinity.

 #### Windows users
-  1. Download the latest `ITP-MATLAB` package https://github.com/WHOI-ITP/ITP-MATLAB/archive/master.zip
+  1. Download the <a href='https://github.com/WHOI-ITP/ITP-MATLAB/archive/master.zip'>latest ITP-MATLAB package</a>.
   2. Unzip the file.
 Rename the unzipped folder to `ITP-MATLAB`.
-  3. Download the itp\_**final**\_yyyy\_mm\_dd.zip database, from here: https://www.dropbox.com/sh/5u68j8h5eiamk1x/AABZTJd3Hx2y-GAsoBKyZo01a?dl=0 Unzip it to your desired location, and take note of its path. yyyy\_mm\_dd is the date the database was built.
+  3. Download the <a href='https://www.dropbox.com/sh/5u68j8h5eiamk1x/AABZTJd3Hx2y-GAsoBKyZo01a?dl=0'>latest ITP database</a>.
+Unzip it to your desired location, and take note of its path. yyyy\_mm\_dd is the date the database was built.
+  4. Download the <a href='http://www.teos-10.org/software.htm'>TEOS-10 Gibbs Seawater Toolbox</a>.
-  4. In MATLAB, type `pathtool` in the command window.
+  5. In MATLAB, type `pathtool` in the command window.
-  5. Click the `Add Folder...` button.
+  6. Click the `Add Folder...` button.
-  6. Browse to the ITP-MATLAB folder from step 2 and add the `itp_matlab` and `mksqlite-1.5` sub-folders to the path.
+  7. Browse to the ITP-MATLAB folder from step 2 and add the `itp_matlab` and `mksqlite-1.5` folders to the path.
+  8. Click `Add with Subfolders...` and select the `gsw_matlab_v3_06_12` folder.
-  7. Click `Save` and close the path window.
+  9. Click `Save` and close the path window.

 #### Mac Users
 Installation steps are the same, but you must compile mksqlite from source.
 Find the latest release here: https://github.com/AndreasMartin72/mksqlite/tags Run buildit.m to compile to a MEX-DLL.
 Unfortunately I don't have a Mac so I'm unable to test this.
 Please open an issue if you have trouble and I will see if I can help.